dkvilo/dk_edit/README.md

 </div>
 <br />

+## !!!
+The current version of the editor only works on X11.
+There is ongoing work to support Wayland. !!!

 This is my personal text editor, which I use to build pretty much everything.
 The editor is tailored to my personal needs, so it's needless to say that **most** of the features are opinionated.